-- 1. Jar must be decorated using a theme of your own choice. - 2.
-Decorations may not extend more than approximately 4 inches beyond the jar. - 3.
+- 2. Decorations may not extend more than approximately 4 inches beyond the jar. - 3.
 Cookies should be visible through at least 50% of the jar. - 4.
 Decorations will count for 50% and cookies for 50%. - 5.
 Jar must be filled with not less than 5 different kinds of cookies, from different batters and dough. - 6.
-Each cookie should be wrapped separately in clear plastic wrap. - 7.
-In addition to the cookie jar, display one of each kind of cookie on a paper plate.
-Clearly identify and individually wrap each cookie, so that the judge will not need to open the cookie jar.
+Each cookie should be wrapped separately in clear plastic wrap.

+- 7. In addition to the cookie jar, display one of each kind of cookie on a paper plate.
+Clearly identify and individually wrap each cookie, so that the judge will not need to open the cookie jar. - 8.
+Open Class Cookie jars do NOT sell at Overbrook.